Green Line (Luas): Depots

-The Green line initially was provisioned with a works depot just past the Sandyford terminus and opposite the old Stillorgan Railway station building.
+The Green line initially was provisioned with a works depot just past the Sandyford terminus and opposite the old Stillorgan railway station building.
 The depot could stable 32 trams.
 When the Green line was extended to Broombridge a further depot was constructed over part of the old Liffey Junction site.
 It was named Hamilton Depot in honour of William Rowan Hamilton who developed the quaternion mathematical number system.
-The primary control facility for the Luas system for such functions as power and signally lies at the Red line Luas depot at Red Cow.
+The primary control facility for the Luas system for such functions as power and signalling lies at the Red line Luas depot at Red Cow.
 Following a storm damage incident in October 2017 at Red Cow it was found the depots at Broombridge and Sandyford were not able to take over the function and the whole Luas system was suspended for two days.